Three Difficult Tasks Facing Christians

 America had no revelatory founding.

 In 1776 (not 1620), the nation certainly began unlike other nations extant in the eighteenth century in that it was not birthed as a monarchy or as an extension of some other kind of dynastic line of rulers.
-The nation galvanized around what we could call a synthesis of three very big ideas from salient elements of Puritan Calvinism, Enlightenment rationalism, and Virginia deism (to be brief about it).
+The legal founding of the nation galvanized around what we could call a synthesis of big ideas such as Puritan Calvinism, Enlightenment rationalism, and Virginia deism (to be brief about it).
 But this beginning was not a revelatory founding.

 This ought to make us not only humble but also fearful and prayerful about the future of America as a nation.
 Every time I hear a politician claim that America is “indispensable,” I cringe.
 This descriptive for our nation began with President Bill Clinton, as far as I can determine, and it was afterward noised about by his secretary of state Madeleine Albright.
 Hillary Clinton affirmed it, at length, as an essential feature of America’s role in the world in her speech to the American Legion.

 This political hubris (see Clinton’s speech) ought to frighten us.
-If ancient Israel was uniquely and exceptionally founded, let us remember that, except for its prophets, it also believed it was indispensable.
-But it wasn’t.
-Brothers and sisters, where do we get off believing that we are?
-Let us stop falling prey to this lie and start looking more biblically at our nation.
+If ancient Israel was uniquely and exceptionally founded, it was also not indispensable, as its true prophets knew full well.
+Brothers and sisters, where do we get off believing that the United States of America is indispensable?
+Let us humbly start looking more biblically at our nation.
 As the theologian John Peck taught many of us: “If you start from an unbiblical position in your analysis of a problem, you’re not going to come up with a biblical way ahead.”

 (3) Admit that America is under judgment.

-I hope I am wrong, but it seems to me that this is the real crisis our nation faces.
+I hope I am wrong, but it seems to me that this is the deep crisis of our nation.
 I have been in grief over this and haven’t a clue about how we get out from under it.
-Let us seek the Lord.
-And as much as possible let us strive to be vessels of civility, grace, and hope along the way.
-May God have mercy on us during this time of disorientation and incoming, yet unknown, reorientation.
+It seems like it is not enough to say: Let us seek the Lord.
+Public action is also required.
+As much as possible let us strive to be vessels of civility, grace, and hope during this period of disorientation and dislocation.
 Who do we think we are, anyway?
 Who do we think God is?

 “Who has understood the mind of the Lord, or instructed him as his counselor?
 Whom did the Lord consult to enlighten him, and who taught him the right way?
 Who was it that taught him knowledge or showed him the path to understanding?
 Surely the nations are like a drop in a bucket; they are regarded as dust on the scales; he weighs the islands as though they were fine dust… Before him all the nations are as nothing; they are regarded by him as worthless and less than nothing” (Isaiah 40:13-17).